Data protection policy

 We distinguish between cookies that are mandatorily required for the technical functions of the online service and such cookies and tracking mechanisms that are not mandatorily required for the technical function of the online service.
 It is generally possible to use the online service without any cookies that serve non-technical purposes.

-By technically required cookies we mean cookies without those the technical provision of the online service cannot be ensured.
-These include e.g. cookies that store data to ensure smooth reproduction of video or audio footage.
-Such cookies will be deleted when you leave the website.
+By technically necessary cookies, we mean cookies without which the technical provision of the website cannot be guaranteed.
+This includes, for example, cookies that store data in order to ensure the interference-free playback of video or audio content.

 4.2.
 Management of cookies and tracking mechanisms